-- Open the Cloud tab present at the left side of the screen.
+- Open the Cloud tab present on the left side of the screen.
 Uncheck the option “Enable Steam Cloud synchronization for the applications which support it”.

-- Now navigate to your Stream directory like you did earlier and delete all files present in the folder of AppID.
-The file path for deletion is Steam\userdata\SteamID\AppID
+- Now navigate to your Stream directory as you did earlier and delete all files present in the folder of AppID.
+The file path for deletion is

 - Now start the game to make new and different files in the file location.

 - Exit the game and Steam completely by ending all Steam processes in the task manager (end steamclientbootstrapper first).

 - Now delete the remotecache.vdf file present in the location

 - Start your Steam.

 - Head over to the client’s Settings and enable the cloud.

 Now a Steam conflict dialogue will come forth and we can proceed with the remaining method.

 Deleting Cloud files